I finished my PhD!

 This dissertation is in draft form

-I’m providing my written dissertation and presentation slides as I submitted them to my committee.
+I’m providing my written dissertation and presentation slides.
 Obviously there are many edits.
-Nonetheless, I figured providing the deep thinking I’ve done so far is more helpful than waiting another 3-6 months until it’s finally published.
+Nonetheless, I figured providing the deep thinking I’ve done so far is more helpful than waiting another year before the peer-review proccess has finished.
 As someone passionate about SciComm I wanted this to be available sooner rather than later.

 Post defense notes